 Her work has been published in The Guardian and Colorlines, quoted on The Melissa Harris Perry Show and recommended by The Root, Bitch, Feministing, Angry Asian Man and Crunk Feminist Collective, among others.
 She is a nerd and the creator of Black Girl Dangerous, a multi-faceted forum for the literary and artistic expression of queer and trans* people of color that is read by millions of people all over the globe.

-To book Mia McKenzie for a event at your university or other venue, contact Malc Smith at malc.booking @ gmail.com.
+To bring Mia McKenzie at your university or other venue, please contact Malc Smith at malc.booking @ gmail.com.
 (Questions or feedback about BGD articles will not be forwarded to Ms. McKenzie)